Dipin-Raj/Uber-Ride-Analytics-2024/README.md

 You can access the deployed dashboard here:
 [**EDA Analysis: Uber Ride Analytics 2024**](https://uber-ride-analytics-2024-by-dipin.streamlit.app/)

+**Note:** If the app is asleep due to inactivity, simply click the button to wake it.

 ## ✨ Features
 - 📊 **Bookings & Cancellations** — Analyze daily, weekly, and monthly booking patterns.
 - ⏰ **Time Insights** — Demand by time of day, weekday trends, and cancellation heatmaps.